 Espresso crema, as seen from above.

-Keep in mind that running water through your machine is only possible on the Nespresso Original machines.
+Please note that running water through your machine is only possible with the Nespresso Original machines.

-If you have a Vertuo machine at home, you can still preheat your coffee cup with hot water for the optimal flavor!
+If you have a Vertuo machine at home, you can still preheat your coffee cup with hot water to achieve optimal flavor.

 4. Adjust coffee volume for better balance

-A lot of people press the Lungo button for every capsule — but this can ruin the balance if the capsule is intended for espresso (40ml) or ristretto (25ml).
+Many people press the Lungo button for every capsule, but this can disrupt the balance if the capsule is intended for espresso (40ml) or ristretto (25ml).

 Here's the breakdown:

-• Lungo (110 ml): More diluted, often less intense.
-Best used with capsules made for it, like Fortissio Lungo or Vivalto Lungo
+• Lungo (110 ml).
+More diluted, often less intense.
+Best used with capsules specifically designed for it, such as Fortissio Lungo or Vivalto Lungo.

 Don't be afraid to customize the shot volume using your machine's programmable settings.